A rafter hook is simply a little piece of machined metal shaped like a hook that is attached to the external structure of a circular saw.

 Not only that, if you’re regularly operating at heights with a corded circular saw, a rafter hook will also help prolong the lifespan of your expensive power tool as you won’t feel the need to lower the circular saw to the ground utilizing the power cord.
 And yes, I myself used to stupidly operate like that until a brought a worm drive circular saw that came equipped with a rafter hook.

-Fact is, you're not always paying attention to what's around you when working at heights as you're already at a heightened state of alert.
-Really, whether you're working six or ten feet above ground level, your own personal safety is likely a priority, not some inanimate object that is out of sight and out of mind.
+The fact is, you’re not always paying attention to what’s around you when working at heights, as you’re already in a heightened state of alert.
+Really, whether you’re working six or ten feet above ground level, your own personal safety is likely a priority, not some inanimate object that is out of sight and out of mind.

-This is exactly why a rafter hook is considered by most tradesmen an extremely logical component that you should ideally fit to your circular saw.
-Honestly, the last thing you want to do is potentially drop a circular saw off a roof or scaffold for those unsuspecting beings below.
+This is exactly why a rafter hook is considered by most tradesmen an extremely logical component that you should ideally fit into your circular saw.
+The last thing you want to do is potentially drop a circular saw off a roof or scaffold for those unsuspecting beings below.

 Personally, I wouldn’t buy a new circular saw that doesn’t include a rafter hook as a standard feature.